Helsinki layover: 6, 12 and 24 hour adventures in the Finnish capital

 Take a free walking tour

 Starting at 11am from the Havis Amanda statue at the eastern end of Esplanadi Park, this free, daily walking tour takes two hours.
 It’s a sizable investment of your layover time, but is also the ideal way to learn about Helsinki’s culture and history.
 The tour takes in the House of Estates, the Evangelical Helsinki Cathedral, Eastern Orthodox Uspenski Cathedral, Senate Square and Old Harbor with knowledgeable guides that speak excellent English.
 They carry red umbrellas, so you can’t miss them!

 After a full–on 24 hours, it’s time to make your way back to the airport.
 The free walking tour ends back at the Havis Amanda statue, which is just a 10 minute walk to Helsinki Central Station.

-Take the I or P train back to Vantaa and Helsinki Airport, hail a taxi or use the Finnair City Bus, found on the western side of the station and running every 20 minutes.
+Take the I or P train back to Vantaa and Helsinki Airport or hail a taxi.
 The journey back takes between 30 and 40 minutes.
 Remember to give yourself at least two hours from arriving back at the airport before your departure time.